springernature/shunter/README.md

 - Outputs any type of content you like, e.g. HTML, RSS, RDF
 - Well-tested and supported, serving [many](http://www.nature.com/npjscilearn/) [high-traffic](http://www.nature.com/srep) [sites](http://www.nature.com/search) across nature.com

-Want to learn more?
-For new users, we recommend reading the [Shunter Introduction](introduction.md) followed by the [Getting Started Guide](getting-started.md).

-You can also refer to the [API Documentation](usage/index.md) for a full breakdown about how to work with Shunter.

-If you're interested in contributing to Shunter, we also maintain a [developer guide](developer-guide.md).

-For details on how to migrate between major versions of Shunter please refer to the [migration guide](migration/index.md).

 Requirements
 ------------